 If your current doctor doesn’t provide the right care or you don’t feel comfortable with them, you can ask to switch.
 You may also get a second opinion.

-New York also allows workers’ compensation insurers to schedule independent medical exams (IMEs) that you are required to attend.
+New York also allows workers’ compensation insurers to schedule independent medical exams (IMEs) that you must attend.
 A doctor who did not treat you will perform the exam to assess your injury, working ability, and treatment needs.
 This exam could affect your benefits, so consider bringing someone with you to ensure the exam is fair and accurate.
 They can take notes and confirm what the doctor said or did during the exam in case any questions arise later.

 What Happens If You Refuse to See the Approved Doctor?